Early Quranic manuscripts: The Ma'il Quran

-The Ma'il Quran is an 8th-century Quran (between 700 and 799 CE) originating from the Arabian peninsula.
+The Ma'il Quran is an 8th-century Quranic manuscript originating from the Arabian peninsula.
 It contains two-thirds of the Qur'ān text and is one of the oldest Qur'āns in the world.
 It was purchased by the British Museum in 1879 from the Reverend Greville John Chester and is now kept in the British Library.

 Significance

 Pages with motifs and patterns from several early mus'hafs.

 The dating and text of early manuscripts of the Qur'an have been used as evidence in support of the traditional Islamic views and by sceptics to cast doubt on it.
 The high number of manuscripts and fragments present from the first 100 years after the reported canonization have made the text one ripe for academic discussion.
 Founder of the revisionist Islamic studies movement in the mid 20th century, John Wansbrough, used the content in the Qur'an as a reference point for ascertaining that it was likely influenced by the Umayyad court, and believed its canon to have likely happened around the same time as that of the Islamic Hadith movement.
 Although never the dominant academic view, with the advent of radiocarbon dating, the view is currently held only by a few scholars.

-The more recently uncovered Birmingham Quran manuscript holds significance amongst scholarship because of its early dating and potential overlap with the lifetime of Muhammad c.
-570 to 632 CE (the proposed radiocarbon dating gives a 95.4% probability that the animal whose skin made the manuscript parchment was killed sometime between calendar years 568–645 CE).
+The more recently uncovered Birmingham Quran manuscript has scholarly significance because of its early dating and potential overlap with the lifetime of Muhammad c.
+570 to 632 CE.
+The proposed radiocarbon dating gives a 95.4% probability that the animal whose skin made the manuscript parchment was killed sometime between calendar years 568–645 CE.
 The text's identical reflection of the contemporary standard text of the Quran has generally lent credence to early Muslim narratives and provided a retort for historic criticisms levied at the text.
 Emilio Platti, Professor Emeritus at the Catholic University of Leuven, for example holds that "scholars largely refuse today the late dating of the earliest copies of the Qurʾān proposed for example by John Wansbrough".
 David Thomas, professor of Christianity and Islam at the University of Birmingham, states that "the parts of the Qur’an that are written on this parchment can, with a degree of confidence, be dated to less than two decades after Muhammad’s death."

 Joseph Lumbard also claims that the dating renders "the vast majority of Western revisionist theories regarding the historical origins of the Quran untenable," and quotes a number of scholars (Harald Motzki, Nicolai Sinai) in support of "a growing body of evidence that the early Islamic sources, as Carl Ernst observes, 'still provide a more compelling framework for understanding the Qurʾan than any alternative yet proposed.'"